rust-embedded/discovery/microbit/src/03-setup/macos.md

 # macOS

-All the tools can be install using [Homebrew]:
+All the tools can be installed using [Homebrew]:

 [Homebrew]: http://brew.sh/